VAMDC/DocJavaTools/TAPValidator/source/gui.rst

 		* About

-	Each menu item has it's own shortcut keys combination.
+	Each menu item has its own shortcut keys combination.

 	You may load or save files while working in any operation mode.